-There are several biblical principles that guide us in these procedures.
+There are several Biblical principles that guide us in these procedures.
 God is orderly (1 Cor.
 14:33) and so we attempt to be orderly in our discipline procedures recognizing that God is not the author of confusion.
 God provides for us (2 Pet.
 1:3; Matt.
 6:33) and that He has provided all that we need for a life of godliness should help us deal with the problems that we face.
 God values each member of the body of Christ (1 Cor.
-12) so when we deal with students we recognize that they are part of that body of Christ.
+12), so when we interact with students we recognize that they are part of that body of Christ.
 God expects us to handle our relationships with wisdom, humility, and love by deferring one to another and keeping a clear conscience according to 1 Tim.
 1:5 and by recognizing that we should forgive others (Matt.
 6:12) also because we have been forgiven.
-The character qualities that guide our discipline procedures are: forgiveness - treating someone as though he/she has never hurt me (Col. 3:13); discernment - seeing things as they really are (Heb.
+The character qualities that guide our discipline procedures are: forgiveness - releasing the person from the wrong they committed against me (Col. 3:13); discernment - seeing things as they really are (Heb.
 11:1); tenderheartedness - feeling the joys and hurts of others (Eph.
 4:32a); and finally, wisdom - thinking and doing things God's way (Prov.
 4:7).